 When I was a child an elderly neighbor shared her life-long dream.
 Lottie Borges had always wanted to get behind the wheel of a semi, start it up, and drive.
-I got a glimpse of the yearning that couldn’t be hidden by her apron and heavy orthopedic shoes.
-Years later when I heard she’d died I was sorry that the feeling of power and competence she longed to experience driving an 18 wheeler had never come to pass.
+I got a glimpse of a yearning that couldn’t be hidden by her apron and heavy orthopedic shoes.
+Years later when I heard she’d died I was sorry the thrill she longed to experience driving an 18 wheeler had never come to pass.

 Each one of us has dreams.
-Sometimes they’re suppressed for so long that it’s not easy to remember them or the spark of vitality they once roused in us.
-We forget because we’re busy funneling our efforts into accomplishing what what our families need, what the boss wants, what amusements can fill the moments we have left over.
+Sometimes they’re suppressed so long that it’s not easy to remember them or the spark of vitality they once roused in us.
+We forget because we’re busy meeting our family’s need, what the boss wants, what amusements can fill the moments we have left over.
 We set aside the goals we once held dear.
 They are not gone, just dormant.

 A few years ago I got together with a group of friends and, on the spur of the moment, we decided to write down our long-held wishes.
 We laughed, wondering if old fantasies (such as running away with a teen idol) should be included.
 But the challenge was compelling so we started writing.
 When my friends shared their goals I saw sides to them they rarely revealed.
 Here are some of their wishes: